 There are two answers to that questions: because of the threats, and because of the opportunities.

-The films have to be digitized to actually be seen, and this is urgent (see below).
+The films have to be digitized to actually be seen.
 As cinemas in Sweden have transferred to digital technology, all older films that only exist in analogue form (35 mm celluloid) can no longer be screened unless they are digitized.
 The vast majority of cinemas have got rid of their analogue projectors as they have switched to digital, and for the few that do remain, spare parts and servicing are rapidly growing problems.

 So essentially, this is a historic opportunity to make the cultural legacy available on a large scale – as well as a historic risk that the archive will close and the key be thrown away.

 Basically all films that have been made to date – from silent movies to films made just a few years ago.
 The Archival Film Collections of the Swedish Film Institute contain 2,500 Swedish feature-length films and 6,000 short films.

 How much will it cost?

 Digitizing all the films in the collections is estimated to cost SEK 300 million (about €32m).

 But haven't a lot of old Swedish films already been released on DVD?